FrancisBanville/ms_interpreting_probabilities/README.md

 $B$ of binary interactions, the presence or absence of an interaction $B_{i
 \rightarrow j}$ between two taxa can be viewed as the result of a Bernoulli trial $B_{i \rightarrow j} \sim {\rm Bernoulli}(P(B_{i \rightarrow j}))$, with
-$P(B_{i \rightarrow j})$ being the probability of interaction that characterizes our limited knowledge of the system and/or its intrinsic spatiotemporal variability.
-In networks of probabilistic interactions, $P(B_{i \rightarrow j})$ are edge values, and the only two possible outcomes are the presence ($B_{i
-\rightarrow j} = 1$) or absence ($B_{i \rightarrow j} = 0$) of an interaction
-between each pair of nodes.
+$P(B_{i \rightarrow j})$ being the probability of interaction.
+This interaction probability characterizes our limited ecological knowledge and/or the intrinsic spatiotemporal variability of interactions.
+It may be estimated through predictive models (e.g., those based on biological traits and species abundances) or expert (prior) knowledge about the interaction.
+In networks of probabilistic interactions, $P(B_{i \rightarrow j})$ are edge values, and the only two possible outcomes are the presence ($B_{i \rightarrow j} = 1$) or absence ($B_{i \rightarrow j} = 0$) of an interaction between each pair of nodes.
 Depending on the type of probabilistic interaction network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(B_{i \rightarrow j})$ can be linked to environmental and biological factors such as species abundance, traits, area, and time (@tbl:prob), for example using logistic regression with continuous explanatory variables.
-Predicting the number of local webs in which the interaction between two given taxa occurs can be achieved by using a Binomial distribution, assuming a constant probability of interaction and independence between networks (trials).
-When considering uncertainties around the estimation of $P(B_{i \rightarrow j})$, a Beta distribution can also be used to encompass all possible probability values.
-In that case, a Beta-Binomial distribution can be used to predict the number of networks in which the interaction occurs.
+Predicting the number of local webs in which the interaction between two given taxa occurs can be achieved by using a Binomial distribution, assuming a constant interaction probability and independence between networks (trials).
+When considering uncertainties around the estimation of $P(B_{i \rightarrow j})$ or its spatiotemporal variability, a Beta distribution may be used to represent the relative likelihood of different probability values.
+For example, when calculating the probability of interaction between two taxa based on their local abundances, any spatiotemporal fluctuations in their abundances would introduce variability in the interaction probability at the local scale.
+If we take into account the stochasticity of the interaction probability, a Beta-Binomial distribution can be used to predict the number of networks in which the interaction occurs.
 Empirically observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(B_{i \rightarrow j})$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.

 Even though binary interaction webs constitute a highly valuable source of ecological information (@Pascual2006Ecologicala), they overlook important